 - Get pneumonia vaccine and flu shots every year.

 Type 1 Diabetes

-In type 1 diabetes, the pancreas cannot produce insulin and insulin production is very low or stopped.
+In type 1 diabetes, the pancreas cannot produce insulin or is deficient.
 Type 1 diabetes usually begins in childhood or adolescence but can start at any age.
 Experts consider this type of diabetes to be an autoimmune disease and believe that hereditary factors and environmental factors are, to some extent, effective in causing it.

 Type 2 Diabetes

 In type 2 diabetes, the pancreas produces insulin, but the amount is insufficient, or the body is resistant to it and cannot use it.
 This type of diabetes is more common in the elderly (over 40 years).

 People with type 2 diabetes can usually control the disease with proper diet, exercise, and pills.
 Occasionally, when the pancreas becomes too lazy or in other exceptional cases, a person with type 2 diabetes may also need insulin.